I-907Premium Processing

 3

-USCIS responds within the premium window: 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, or 30 business days for eligible I-539/I-765 categories.
-Responses include approval, denial, RFE, NOID, or referral.
+The applicable period is 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, or 30 business days for eligible I-539 and I-765 categories.
+Qualifying action can include approval, denial, RFE, NOID, or referral.

 15 business days (I-129) · 15 or 45 business days (I-140) · 30 business days (I-539/I-765)